stacks-network/docs/_develop/zero_to_dapp_3_win.md

 ## Add the Blockstack kingdom to Other Kingdoms

-Your Animal Kingdom has only recognizes two **Other Kingdoms**.
+Your Animal Kingdom only recognizes two **Other Kingdoms**.
 In this section, you add a third, the Blockstack kingdom (`https://animalkingdoms.netlify.com`).

 1. Open the `src/constant.js` file in your favorite editor.